gwpicard/flask-kanban/README.md

 ## Logging into the app

-A default user accounts will be created after running `dummy.py`, you can log in with the following info:
+A default user account will be created after running `dummy.py`, you can log in with the following info:

 ```
 email: test@gmail.com